-You will also need to be mindful of the crystal sizes as they can affect the volume of salt that you are adding to your dish.
+You will also need to be mindful of the crystal sizes, as they can affect the volume of salt you add to your dish.
 A teaspoon of fine sea salt will contain far more salt than a teaspoon of kosher salt.
-The larger crystals of kosher salt do not pack as tightly together so it will deliver less flavor to your dish.
+The larger crystals of kosher salt do not pack as tightly together, so it will deliver less flavor to your dish.
 For a more accurate measurement, you may want to measure by weight instead of volume.

 Is kosher salt easier to find than sea salt?
 Or vice versa?

-Both kosher salt and sea salt can be found on the shelves of most grocery stores.
+Both kosher salt and sea salt can be found easily on the shelves of most grocery stores.
 One is not easier to find than the other.